 These formats have identical texts.

 - Volumes 1 and 2 are 6cm thick and are heavy to carry around;

 - Buying each of the six volumes separately is much more expensive, but might be a good idea for visiting students taking only one course;

 - The two package version is the most convenient for students taking the full English BA course and it is pictured here.

 What is the difference between the available editions of The Norton Anthology of English Literature?

-Beginning in 2018 the department started using the 10th edition of the anthology in first year classes.
+In 2018-19 the department started using the 10th edition of the anthology in first year classes.
 Different editions of the anthology have different texts so while the choice of format is not important, having the correct edition is.

 Where can I find out what books I must buy?

 These are listed in the OCASYS entry for the course.
 Do not rely on students who took the course before you or the lists held by shops as they do not have the most up-to-date information.
 It is common for students to buy the wrong book by accident so be careful.
 For my courses the only books listed in OCASYS are ones to which you need long-term access so you should acquire copies for yourself.

 Does it matter which edition of a book I get?